karlkedrovsky/kedrovsky-hugo/content/resume.md

 experience in personnel and technical management, programming, analysis, systems architecture, technical design, testing, training/mentoring, and project leadership.
-Most recently I've been focused on delivering solutions based on open source technologies, Drupal being the most common CMS platform.
+Most recently I've been focused on delivering solutions based on open source technologies such as Drupal, WordPress, and Laravel.
 I also have extensive experience in enterprise and application architecture, and provide organizational and technical leadership on large scale projects.